 - Grand Arcade - This is the super modern shopping centre right in the middle of town, expect to see high-end brands here.

 - Tesco - For all your essential food need hit up the Newmarket Road Superstore.

-- The Beehive Centre - Just a 15 minute walk from campus, the Beehive has a huge Asda, a Marks & Spencer (if you're feeling fancy), a Halfords if you need to fix-up your bike and loads more shopping essentials on offer.
+- The Beehive Centre - Just a 15 minute walk from campus, the Beehive has a huge Asda, a Marks & Spencer (if you're feeling fancy), and loads more shopping essentials on offer.